 The anarchists aren’t helping.

-I drove down Locke Street on Sunday night and saw windows boarded up and some debris still scattered.
+I drove down Locke Street on Sunday night; I saw windows boarded up and some debris still scattered.
 The anarchists were right to notice that gentrification is happening in Hamilton.
 Their solution was to destroy vehicles, attack small businesses, and vandalize public property.
-One of them appears to have posted anonymously online explaining why they did it.
+One of them appears to have posted anonymously online.
 They wrote, “Locke St was downtown’s first gentrified street, its “success story” as Mayor Fred might say, the surrounding neighbourhoods the first to see the rent hikes that have since come to dominate so many of our lives.
 Turning the tables and finally counterattacking Saturday night helped me to shake off some of the fear and frustration that build up when you’re trapped in a hopeless situation.
 May the rich remember that they are still within the reach of all the people they fuck over.”(7)

 I interviewed an anonymous source who witnessed the vandalism.
 She decribed a mass of people, likely aged 20-30, that attacked stores and vehicles as they marched.
 They had a shopping cart to hold items, a large flag, fireworks, eggs to throw, and faces covered.
 “It was like a storm came through the area, everyone hunkered down in restraurants where we felt safest and just watched from the windows until the ‘storm’ passed.”
 After they dispersed the police and journalists arrived.
 “It started to sink in for my friends and I that what just happened was pretty unique and a big deal and no matter what we would never be able to retell the story well enough to convey the intensity of what just happened.”
 I can’t speak for the anarchists.
 I can’t know their personal experiences.
 But I can make some general comments and hopefully connect with them.